djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

   line-height: 19pt;
   box-shadow: 3pt 3pt 0 \#999;
 }

-...
 ```

 3. Laslly individual Markdown Style files are only applied to the divisions of their correspondoing Markdown files.
-For example there is a `cover.mds` Markdown Style file in the `front-matter` directory.
+For example there is a `cover.mds` Markdown Style file in the `front-matter` directory corresponding to the `cover.md` file.

-Properties outside of any rule, such as the `padding: 5vh` property above, are applied to all the elements in a divisions.
+Properties outside of any rule, such as the `padding` property above, are applied to all the elements in a division.
 On the other hand properties inside of rules are applied to their correspondoing Markdown elements.
-Here is a complete list of these elements:
+Here is a complete list of the element names that can be used in Markdown Style files:

 #### Headings